-The cost of preparing, assembling, and mailing the proxy materials and proxy card will be borne by the Company.
+The cost of preparing, assembling, and mailing the proxy materials and proxy card will be borne by the Company who is the party making this proxy solicitation.
 In addition to solicitation of the proxies by use of the mails, some of the officers and regular employees of the Company, without extra remuneration, may solicit proxies personally or by telephone, fax transmission or e-mail.
 The Company may also request brokerage houses, nominees, custodians, and fiduciaries to forward soliciting material to the beneficial owners of the Common Stock.
 The Company will reimburse such persons for their expenses in forwarding soliciting material.